BiZken/PhishMailer/README.md

 #### If You Copy The Code And Make Your Own, Don't forget To Give Me Some Credit Kid!

+## You Don't Get Creds Using This Tool

 ## Legal Disclaimer
 I Won't Say That You Can Only Use This Tool For Educational Purposes And That You Can't Use It To Hack Other People Because I Have used It To Hack Others But Remember That It Is Illegal To Do It So If You Get Caught You're On Your Own